RosettaCommons/documentation/getting_started/Getting-Started.md

 How to update these docs
 -------------------------
-Developers can update these doc pages through our [interactive wiki](https://www.rosettacommons.org/docs/wiki/Home) [note: Github login required].
+Developers can update these doc pages through our [interactive wiki](https://www.rosettacommons.org/docs/wiki/Home) [note: Github login required], or anyone can suggest changes through the [Github repository](https://github.com/RosettaCommons/documentation).

 ##See Also